 Designing Democracy exhibitions: Bonn and Dresden 2024-2025

-DemocracyNext and Design & Democracy are collaborating on groundbreaking Citizens’ Assemblies on democratising the museum, as well as exhibits on the history and future of democracy with major museums in Bonn and Dresden.
+DemocracyNext and Design & Democracy have collaborated on groundbreaking Citizens’ Assemblies on democratising the museum, as well as exhibits on the history and future of democracy with major museums in Bonn and Dresden.

-The exhibits are scheduled to open in spring 2024 at the Bundeskunsthalle (Art and Exhibition Hall of the Federal Republic of Germany) in Bonn and in 2025 at the Dresden Kunstgewerbemuseum / SKD (Decorative Arts Museum), showcasing historical artefacts such as ballots, posters, parliamentary architecture, as well as exploring the ways in which the democratic paradigm is currently undergoing transformation.
+The exhibit at the Bundeskunsthalle (Art and Exhibition Hall of the Federal Republic of Germany) opened on 29 May 2024 in Bonn and will open in 2025 at the Dresden Kunstgewerbemuseum / SKD (Decorative Arts Museum), showcasing historical artefacts such as ballots, posters, parliamentary architecture, as well as exploring the ways in which the democratic paradigm is currently undergoing transformation.

-In the lead-up to the exhibition launch, each institution is commissioning a Citizens' Assembly about democratising the museum - living out the ideas that are being explored in the exhibition itself.
-The process and the outcomes of the Citizens' Assembly will be presented in the exhibition and implemented by the host institution.
+In the lead-up to the exhibition launch, each institution commissioned a Citizens' Assembly about democratising the museum - living out the ideas that are being explored in the exhibition itself.
+The process and the outcomes of the Citizens' Assembly are presented in the exhibition and are being implemented by the host institution.

 What could new democratic institutions look like, if we started by asking what is the best way of taking collective public decisions?
 What would new democratic spaces - both physical and virtual - look like to help fulfil these principles of genuine equality and inclusion?